natgo/wt-wiki-scraper/wikitext-transpiled/ground/ADATS.md

 The ADATS boasts the same protection as the regular [[M3 Bradley]] hull-wise, with one key difference being that the side armour is thinner by 19 mm.
 High-calibre machine guns such as the 20 mm on French MBTs will easily penetrate the sides and at times even the front part of the hull.
 It's not advisable to use the ADATS as a front-line vehicle but rather as a second-line support vehicle by setting up in key-points around maps.

 [[File:Bradley ADATS Side-view.jpg|thumb|300x300px|The gap between the Loader/Gunner and the Driver visualized with a green square.
 Also, you can see the unmanned turret.]]
-The ADATS has a completely unmanned turret, meaning that any armour-piercing shells will over-penetrate with no injuries to the crew at all (be aware that explosive shells can cause the rockets to explode and instantly destroy the vehicle).
-However, two volatile autocannon ammo racks are on the top of the unmanned turret and few fragments are sufficient to detonate them and blow your whole crew up.
+The ADATS has a completely unmanned turret, meaning that any armour-piercing shells will over-penetrate with no injuries to the crew at all (be aware that explosive shells can cause the missiles to explode and instantly destroy the vehicle).
+However, two autocannon ammo racks are in the top of the unmanned turret and a few fragments are sufficient to detonate them and blow your whole crew up.
 The three crew members are situated in the hull with a massive empty space between the loader/gunner and the driver when approached from the side.
 Every enemy you face will most likely over-penetrate that section and do minimal damage to the vehicle itself.

 Overall, the ADATS can be quite a 'meme' vehicle as it can sometimes sustain 5-7 direct hits even centre-hull, seeing as most rounds just pierce and exit the armour without generating shrapnel, over-penetrating and forcing enemies to snipe for crew members.